 Objectives of the study

-- Examine emerging barriers that young people with disabilities may face in accessing needed workplace supports within a rapidly changing labour market
+- Better understand the emerging barriers that young people with disabilities could face in accessing needed job accommodations within the changing world of work

-This project aims to generate future-oriented and proactive evidence regarding the school-to-work transition of young people with disabilities and to advance knowledge of job accommodation practices.
-The findings will be of interest to employers, educators, employment service providers, policy-makers and young adults with disabilities and their families.
+The future-oriented and proactive evidence generated by this project on the school-to-work transition for young people with disabilities and their needed accommodations will be of value to employers, educators, employment service providers, policy-makers, and young adults with disabilities and their families.